Principal reconstructed modes of dark energy and gravity: Introduction

 There are several approaches to the non-parametric reconstruction of cosmological functions such as $w(z)$.
 Popular methods include binning the functions at several redshifts, using Gaussian Processes (GP)~\cite{Shafieloo:2012ht,Seikel:2012uu,Gerardi:2019obr}, and the correlated prior approach~\cite{Crittenden:2011aa,Zhao:2012aw,Zhao:2017cud,Wang:2018fng}.
 A simple binning, with the function assumed to be constant and independent in each bin, or with a smooth interpolation between the redshift nodes, makes the results dependent on an unphysical implicit smoothness prior.
 Also, one is typically restricted in the number of bins they can use by the MCMC convergence times.
 Using a small number of bins might, in turn, bias the reconstruction.
 The GP method is not restricted in the number of bins, introducing instead a Gaussian prior that correlates the function at neighbouring redshifts.
 However, the choice of the GP prior is essentially phenomenological (without any relation to a physical theory) and the parameters of the prior are typically marginalized over, thus obscuring the Bayesian interpretation of the resultant reconstruction.
 The correlated prior approach also introduces a correlation between the neighboring redshifts but, unlike the GP method, it uses a fixed prior covariance matrix which is meant to be derived from theory.
 Having an explicit prior makes it possible to clearly state how much the data improves on the prior, and to compute the Bayesian evidence that can be compared to that of the $\Lambda$CDM model.

-In this work, for the first time, we jointly reconstruct the redshift dependence of the effective DE fractional energy density $\Omega_X(z)$ and the phenomenological functions $\mu$ and $\Sigma$, which parameterize possible modifications of the Poisson equation relating the matter density contrast to the Newtonian and the lensing potentials, respectively, from the combination of the current CMB, BAO, Redshift Space Distortion (RSD), SN, galaxy counts and galaxy weak lensing data.
-Since the phenomenological parameterization by $\mu$ and $\Sigma$ is valid only for linear perturbations, we will restrict our analysis to linear scales.
-We perform this reconstruction with and without using a prior covariance of the three functions derived from the Hordenski class of theories~\cite{Espejo:2018hxa}.
-As we show, the theoretical prior has a significant smoothing effect on the allowed variation of these functions with redshift.
-Importantly, we find that current data can constraint 15 independent degrees of freedom (DOF) (combined eigenmodes) of the three functions relative to the prior.
-This allows us to learn much more from the current data than one would if using simple {\it ad hoc} parametric forms.
-A reconstruction of the EFT functions was performed using a similar method in~\cite{Raveri:2019mxg, Park:2021jmi}.
-The reconstruction in this work has the benefit of not being restricted to Horndeski theories and allows us to check the overall consistency of the class of Horndeski theories with data.
+In this work, we examine the joint reconstruction of the redshift dependence of the effective DE fractional energy density $\Omega_X(z)$ and the phenomenological functions $\mu$ and $\Sigma$, which parameterize possible modifications of the Poisson equation relating the matter density contrast to the Newtonian and the lensing potentials, respectively, performed from the combination of the current CMB, BAO, Redshift Space Distortion (RSD), SN, galaxy counts and galaxy weak lensing data in \cite{recon_letter}.
+Since the phenomenological parameterization by $\mu$ and $\Sigma$ is valid only for linear perturbations, such an analysis is restricted to linear scales.
+The reconstruction was performed with and without using a prior covariance of the three functions derived from the Hordenski class of theories~\cite{Espejo:2018hxa}.
+It was shown that the theoretical prior has a significant smoothing effect on the allowed variation of these functions with redshift.
+We perform a decomposition in Covariant Principal Components~\cite{Dacunha:2021uig} of the prior and posterior covariances of the three functions to determine the number of modes that are constrained by the data relative to the Horndeski prior, and find that current data can constraint 15 independent degrees of freedom (DOF) (combined eigenmodes) of the three functions relative to the prior.
+This means one can learn much more from the current data than one would if using simple {\it ad hoc} parametric forms.
+We also asses the bias introduced by using some of the commonly used parametric forms.